apicollective/apibuilder-cli/README.md

 # Setup for private APIs

+Run ```bin/create-config``` and follow the instructions.
+This will walk you through the following steps:

 1. [Create a token](https://app.apibuilder.io/tokens/) for your user account

 2. Create a configuration file in ~/.apibuilder/config